Middleware Concept in .NET Core

 • Use() – It adds a middleware to the application’s request pipeline.

-• Next() – a method which is used to invoke the next available middleware.
+• Next() -A method that we use to invoke the next available middleware.

 • Run() – Adds a terminal middleware to the application’s request pipeline.
 Terminal middleware means there is no middleware to call next.